Stage 6 - Completion

 Upon completion of the connection process, Connection Applicants should develop and implement a compliance monitoring program as required by clause 4.15 of the National Electricity Rules (Rules), in respect of the performance standards.
 Compliance is crucial to maintain power system security.

-Monitoring of some performance standards (such as those associated with clauses S22.214.171.124 and S126.96.36.199 of the Rules) can only be achieved by permanently installing high speed data recorders, which capture network events as they occur.
+Monitoring of some performance standards (such as those associated with clauses S126.96.36.199 and S188.8.131.52 of the Rules) can only be achieved by permanently installing high speed data recorders, which capture network events as they occur.
 AEMO strongly recommends such monitors are installed, especially for distributed generation, such as wind and solar generating systems.

-For more information, please see the Compliance Monitoring Template published by the Australian Energy Market Commission AEMC (AEMC’s compliance monitoring pages).
+For more information, please see the Compliance Monitoring Template published by the Australian Energy Market Commission AEMC:

 AEMO: reviews commissioning programs and results, reviews simulation models and associated documentation, reassesses performance standards (if necessary), and approves applications for registration.